 The final movement again starts in a Dvorakian manner, bringing with it a positive mood.
 The tempo is quite brisk and the two violins project joyous melodic lines.
 A change comes over the piece and the tempo slows to a walk as the violins continue with their stately phrases.
 There is a dance-like quality for a time, which moves into a feeling similar to the opening.
 Shrill violins hesitate, to create a gentle mood.
 Suddenly a short, intense rhythmic passage ensues, and the violins end on a chord.

 It never ceases to amaze me that so many wonderful quartet styles existed in Europe from 1900-1950.
 For me it was the zenith of the string quartet genre.
 Fortunately, there are many great quartets written in all time periods, but the above time frame has always held a special place in my heart.

-These three quartets are freely available on Amazon US, UK and Presto as The Complete String Quartets, performed by the Thomas Christian Ensemble.
-The cover art is in the distinctive style of Austrian painter Gustav Klimt, who commonly mingled with European Modern musicians of the early twentieth century.
+These three quartets are freely available on Amazon US and UK as The Complete String Quartets, on the CPO label, performed by the Thomas Christian Ensemble.
+The cover art is the distinctive style of Austrian painter Gustav Klimt, who commonly mingled with European Modern musicians of the early twentieth century.

 Listenability: Save for the slow movement, bright and breezy!